PGL50/PyBer_Analysis/README.md

 1. Bar chart 2 shows a very large difference in the number of drivers by city type.
 There are more than 30 times the number of drivers in Urban cities compared to Rural (5 times as many suburban drivers).
 1. Bar chart 3 illustrates the differences in total fares by city type.
 Urban cities collect twice and much fare revenue as Suburban cities and 9 times as much as Rural cities.
 ` `
-1. Extra graph 4 shows an opposite relationship than total rides, fares and drivers.
+1. Bar graph 4 shows an opposite relationship than total rides, fares and drivers.
 Rural cities have the highest fare per ride (1.4 times highr that Urban).
 Suburban cities rank second in this chart (1.3 times higher than Urban).
-1. Extra graph 5 also shows that Rural cities rank the highest in average fare per driver (3.3 times higher than Urban cities).
+1. Bar graph 5 also shows that Rural cities rank the highest in average fare per driver (3.3 times higher than Urban cities).
 Suburban cities rank second in this charts (2.4 times higher than Urban cities).

 ## Recomendations
 1. PyBer needs to run more promotions in Jan and early Feb to boost the number of riders during those lower fare weeks.